moom0o/2b2t-Queue-Bot/README.md

 Install both and then proceed.

-Then open git bash in dome folder.
+Then open git bash in some folder.
 Just use the desktop.
 Works best when just right clicking the desktop and clicking open in git bash.

 One time setp: